-The procurement of renewable energy credits is limited by an annual procurement budget established through a rate impact cap.
-Specifically, "the total of renewable energy resources procured under the procurement plan for any single year . . . shall be reduced for all retail customers based on the amount necessary to limit the annual estimated average net increase due to the costs of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than the greater of 2.015% of the amount paid per kilowatthour by those customers during the year ending May 31, 2007 or the incremental amount per kilowatthour paid for these resources in 2011."90 The greater of these amounts-the 2007 amount per kilowatthour ("kWh"), as both amounts are known and, for each utility, it is greater91-then "shall be applied to the actual amount of kilowatthours of electricity delivered, or applicable portion of such amount [. . .] by the electric utility in the delivery year immediately prior to the procurement to all retail customers in its service territory."
-This produces an annual REC procurement budget for the "costs of those resources" in a given year.
-92
+As before, the procurement of renewable energy credits continues to be constrained by an annual procurement budget established through a rate impact cap.
+Specifically, "the total of renewable energy resources procured under the procurement plan for any single year . . . shall be reduced for all retail customers based on the amount necessary to limit the annual estimated average net increase due to the costs of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than the greater of 2.015% of the amount paid per kilowatthour by those customers during the year ending May 31, 2007 or the incremental amount per kilowatthour paid for these resources in 2011."83 The greater of these amounts-the 2007 amount per kilowatt-hour ("kWh"), as both amounts are known and, for each utility, it is greater84-then "shall be applied to the actual amount of kilowatthours of electricity delivered, or applicable portion of such amount [. . .] by the electric utility in the delivery year immediately prior to the procurement to all retail customers in its service territory."
+This produces an annual REC procurement budget for the "costs of those resources" in a given year.85